Overview

 Check whether the file needs damages planning, including liability evidence, economic loss material, threshold issues, and the way future work limits are being documented.

-Work injury damages service →Quick answers for serious injury claims in NSW
+Work injury damages service →Common questions for serious injury claims in NSW

 If you need a rapid orientation, use these as the default starting points before you dive into diagnosis-specific pages.